 Prediabetes is a significant risk factor for the development of T2D.
 Whether these prediabetics know they have it or not, most patients diagnosed with T2D do present with prediabetes first.

-The CDC study revealed a higher prevalence of prediabetes in males vs. females.
+A CDC study published in JAMA pediatrics revealed a higher prevalence of prediabetes in males vs. females.
 In a study of 5,800 patients:

 - 22.5% of adolescent boys had prediabetes, compared to 13.4% of adolescent girls